When using the Unity C# Job System, make sure you adhere to the following:

 In the Unity ProfilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
-For example, it can report the percentage of time spent rendering, animating or in your game logic.
+For example, it can report the percentage of time spent rendering, animating, or in your game logic.
 More info

-See in Glossary window, the marker “WaitForJobGroup” on the main thread indicates that Unity is waiting for a job on a worker thread to complete.
+See in Glossary window, the marker “WaitForJobGroup” on the control thread indicates that Unity is waiting for a job on a worker thread to complete.
 This marker could mean that you have introduced a data dependency somewhere that you should resolve.
 Look for

 Jobs have a Run function that you can use in place of